-Life of a renter isn’t easy.
+The life of a renter isn’t easy.
 You fall in love with an apartment, you settle in, but it still doesn’t quite feel like home.
+Maybe it needs furniture fixing or whether it has garage doors fixed or not.
 You know that there’s a very real possibility that you’ll be moving again, and landlords very rarely let tenants decorate the rental property in any permanent way.
 So you’re stuck sitting there and thinking of ways to put a personal stamp on your new home without making it permanent.
 Are there really temporary yet effective and charming home decor ideas when you’re just a tenant?
 Yes; you don’t have to live in generic apartments any longer.

 1. Unique carpeting